Individual template customizations (Twig, HTML)

 Currently, Shopware 6 lacks a full-fledged child theme that allows you to include files and make changes (like Shopware 5).
 As a workaround, we have developed a small free "ThemeWare® Customizing Plugin" or "ThemeWare® Customizing App" for integrating individual customizations and your own files.

-All information regarding the installation and the download links are available in the following articles:
+All information about the extensions, installation and download links can be found in the following articles:

 Helpful Twig Basics